zincalex/ChessCPP/README.md

 - A chess game with rules and special moves implemented, featuring 2 game modes -**Computer vs Computer**
         -**Player vs Computer**
-- A **replay mode**, where logs of past matches saved in .txt file can
+- A **replay mode**, where logs of past matches saved in .txt file can:
 	- placed inside a different .txt file with all chessboard changes
 	- step by step replay of the match in the terminal

 ## Pieces
 List of pieces (standard Italian pieces):